hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

-1. You should **never** commit anything to master no matter how small.
+1. You should **never** commit anything to the *master* branch no matter how small.
-    Instead fork or checkout your own branch and make the appropiate changes and submit a Pull Request.
-This is to preserve the master branch with *stable* and *approved* code.
+    Instead fork the repository or *checkout* your own branch, make the appropiate changes and submit a Pull Request.
+This is to preserve the *master* branch with *stable* and *peer-reviewed* code.
-2. You may not merge in your **own** Pull Request without the approval of another developer.
+2. You **may not** merge in your *own* Pull Requests without the approval of another developer.
 3. Pull Requests should have a descriptive title and a detailed body explaining the issue you set out to fix and how you decided on your changes.
+4. If you reject a Pull Request, provide the contributor with a reason and offer constructive criticism.

 ## Coding Style

 ### General

-Everything lives inside the **bwa** namespace
+* Everything lives inside the **bwa** namespace.
+* Curly braces should start on the same line as a class or function declaration and end on its *own* line.

+    ```cpp
+    void foo() { // curly brace starts on same line
+        ...
+    } // curly brace ends on its own line.

+    class FooBar { // curly brace starts on same line
+        ...
+    }; // curly brace ends on its own line, don't forget the semicolon!
+    ```

 ### File Naming

-* All file names must be in **snake_case** with the exception of assets and dependencies.
+* All file names must be in **[snake_case](https://en.wikipedia.org/wiki/Snake_case)** with the exception of assets and dependencies.
+    An acceptable file name would be: **player_data.txt**.
 * C++ header files must end in *.hpp*, **not** *.h*, the file extension *.h* should only be used when programming in *C*.
-* C++ source files must end in *.cpp*
+* C++ source files must end in *.cpp*.
 * Lua files must end in *.lua*, even if the Lua interpreter does not enforce this.

 ### Includes

-Header files should be included in the following format in **alphabetical order**
+Header files should be included using the following format in **alphabetical order**.
+Please note a line space was used between each section for *readability*, however, in your code, the includes should be listed without any line spaces or comments.

 ```cpp
 /*
     External libraries must be included first.